the-valluvarsploit/ReconBeast/README.md

 # ReconBeast
 ReconBeast is a subdomain enumeration tool.
-This tool is a wrapper around popular subdomain enumeration tools.
+This is a wrapper around popular subdomain enumeration tools.

 ## Features
 Subdomain Enumeration